funbar/Fall2016Notes/README.md

 - Q:What is the key feature that distinguishes agile development methods from more traditional classical Software Engineering approaches?
 - A: Lecture #1

+- Q:What is shown in a UML use-case diagram?
+- A:
+- Q&A: -|> is arrow for inheritance

 ### Topics for Midterm #1